Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Form of request:

-• The requester must use the prescribed form, as attached in terms of Article 8 of this manual, to request access to a record.
+• The requester must use the prescribed form, as attached in terms of Regulation 7 of this manual, to request access to a record.
 This must be made to the designated head.
-This request must be made to the electronic mail address of the body concerned [s 53(1)].
+This request must be made to the electronic mail address of the body concerned [S53(1)].

 • The requester must provide sufficient detail on the request form to enable the designated head to identify the record and the requester.